nikilarigela/react-native-multi-selection/ReadMe.md

 ```
 0 index of array is Unique key
 1 index of array is label
-2 index of array is image(you can pass only image urls)
-3 index of array is groupby attribute for generating section list
+2 index of array is groupby attribute for generating section list
 ```

 ## props